stattlab/atomistic-scale-simulations/molecular-dynamics/md-packages.md

 Foyer: https://foyer.mosdef.org/en/stable/

-Workflow
+Use mBuild to:

-Build molecular components in mBuild (monomers, solvents, nanoparticles, polymer chains).
+1. Build molecular components in mBuild (monomers, solvents, nanoparticles, polymer chains).

-Assemble them into a simulation box using fill_box or Packmol.
+2. Then assemble them into a simulation box using fill_box or Packmol.

 Use Foyer to:

-assign atom types
+1. assign atom types

-apply force-field parameters
+2. apply force-field parameters

-generate bonded interactions
+3. generate bonded interactions

-Export to LAMMPS, OpenMM XML, or GSD for simulation.
+4. Export to LAMMPS, OpenMM XML, or GSD for simulation.